daydreamersjp/SimilarLineFromDMM/README.md

 The final output will be saved as a CSV file output.csv in the end.

-Since my crawler does not include the appropriate set up for the permission request about the crawling, it stopped after crawling out a thoudand pages, with nearly ten thousands Japanese lines.
+Since my crawler does not include the appropriate set up for the permission request about the crawling, it stopped after crawling out a thousand pages, with nearly ten thousands Japanese lines.
 So I should have done a better job, but for a this illustration purpose I left it to a future improvement for now.

 </br>